manalynx/100-days-of-code/log.md

 1- Done with building a “Rothko Painting”  at freeCodeCamp.\
 2- Finished building a "photo gallery” at FreeCodeCamp too.

+**Thoughts**:\
-**Thoughts** Both projects were teaching me a lot about directing elements and adding spaces between elements to get the fit that we are seeking to have .Some of what I learned : \
+Both projects were teaching me a lot about directing elements and adding spaces between elements to get the fit that we are seeking to have .Some of what I learned : \
 1- CSS box model (margin,padding,and border)\
 2- CSS flexbox.\
 3- object-fit.\